OpenElements/BenchScape/README.md

 `verify` phase you can easily trigger a full execution by calling `./mvnw verify` on the root level of the repo (see build instruction) once the JMH Store server is running.

+## Kanban board
+The Kanban board for the project can be found here: https://github.com/orgs/OpenElements/projects/1

 ## Building the project

 The project is based on [Java 17](https://adoptium.net/de/temurin/releases/)